 The key risk is non-compliance with an OE Restriction (or equivalent statutory restriction) where the OE makes a transfer, grants a lease for more than seven years or grants a legal charge out of a qualifying estate.
-However, given the reputational angle, buyers should still be mindful of the OE Register obligations whenever they are acquiring any interest in land from an OE even if not caught by an OE Restriction (or statutory restriction).
+However, buyers should still be mindful of the OE Register obligations whenever they are acquiring any interest in land from an OE even if not caught by an OE Restriction (or statutory restriction).